LuckyLuckiest/Gangland_Warfare/README.md

 Buy and sell items through a competitive auction system.

 - **Death Cam:**
-GTA like top down death to view how you died, and engage into strategizing a better approach.
+A GTA like top-down death to view how you died, and engage in strategizing a better approach.

 - **Passive Mode:**
-Toggle to immune mode to avoid combat, allowing for peaceful interactions activities.
+Toggle to immune mode to avoid combat, allowing for peaceful interaction activities.

 - **Scoreboard and Achievements:**
 Track your achievements and progress with a customizable scoreboard, showcasing your rise to power or your dedication to law enforcement.